blind-contours/CVtreeMLE/README.md

 theorem of cross-validated minimum loss based estimation Zheng and Laan (2010) which allows the full utilization of loss based super learning to obtain the initial estimators needed for our target parameter without risk of overfitting.
-Thus, `CVtreeMLE` makes possible the non-parametric estimation of the causal effects of a mixed exposure that both results in interpretable results which are useful for public policy and are asymptotically efficient.
+Thus, `CVtreeMLE` makes possible the nonparametric estimation of the causal effects of a mixed exposure that both results in interpretable results which are useful for public policy and are asymptotically efficient.